Manfreds Webseiten

 When necessary, metric and inch tools can be used interchangeably.

-Brooke's Law: Whenever a system becomes completely defined, some fool discovers something that either abolishes the system or expands it beyond recognition.
+Brooke's Law: Whenever a system becomes completely defined, some fool discovers something that either abolishes the system or

 Brook's Law: Adding personnel to a late software project makes it later.